jainnidhi703/ol-processor/README.md

 ## Running the Web Server

-To build the entire project run:
+To build the entire project and run:

 Local:
 ```bash